Don’t want to read these now? Download the by-laws.

 Reviews must be published or broadcast in a timely manner, within seven (7) days of a film’s Seattle-market opening date.

-One-time events, or films released exclusively to DVD do not count towards the 48 film requirement.
+Films released exclusively to DVD, with no streaming, VOD, or theatrical component, do not count towards the 48 film requirement.

 All written reviews must be professionally edited and presented.
 Basic rules of grammar and spelling must be evident.
 Factual information must be accurate and checked before printing or posting.